Conducting a Good Television Interview

 For investigative work, you may need to ask preliminary questions to get your subject to relax before you hit her with the question you really want to ask.
 It's tough to start an interview with a highly-charged question such as, "Do you feel your boss sexually harassed you?" unless the person has already filed a lawsuit.

-Learn Something About the Topic of the TV Interview
+Learn Something About the Topic

 If you're assigned to cover the Libertarian Party's presidential candidate, asking the candidate "What's the Libertarian Party?" is a giveaway that you didn't come to the interview prepared.
 If you find yourself in that situation, it's better to camouflage your lack of knowledge by asking, "For people who don't understand what the Libertarian Party is all about, how would you put it into words?"